 A talk on Nyingma teachings is presented by a Nyingma Institute faculty member or visiting scholar.
 For a schedule and description of these talks, click here.

 Quarterly open houses introduce Kum Nye, and meditation, and provide the opportunity to meet Institute faculty and staff.
 The open house program runs from 3-5 PM with light refreshments, followed by our regular Sunday chanting at 5 pm and talk at 6 PM.
 Come for some or all of the activities.
 All open house events are free.

 In many Buddhist lands, the full moon is a time to gather for prayer and meditation.
 We continue this tradition at the Nyingma Institute through holding a chanting ceremony on full moon nights.
 Join Nyingma students and friends in chanting the Vajra Guru Mantra interspersed with periods of meditation.
 The chant is held in one of our classrooms and is led by a faculty member, from 8 - 9:30 PM.

-Upcoming Full Moon Chants
+Upcoming Full Moon Chants in 2014

-In order to bring more people the benefits of meditation and Tibetan Yoga, the Institute will be offering a series of free classes or meditation sessions between our regularly scheduled quarterly classes.
+In order to bring more people the benefits of meditation and Tibetan Yoga, the Institute will be offering a series of free classes or meditation sessions between our regularly scheduled quarterly courses.
 These sessions are free and are open to all.